 Optical Coherence Tomography (OCT) Scan

 Frequently Asked Questions

 Am I covered by OHIP?
 (Ontario Only)

-If you have diabetes, OHIP will cover a regular eye exam once every 12 months.
-Prescription lenses, eye glasses and certain advanced tests such as OCT and Retinal Imaging are not covered by OHIP, however, most extended health benefit plans cover optometry services and products.
+If you have diabetes, OHIP will cover a basic eye health exam once every 12 months.
+Prescription lenses, eye glasses and certain advanced tests such as Retinal Imaging and OCT are not covered by OHIP, however, most extended health benefit plans cover optometry services and products.
 We would be happy to assist you in determining what your insurance plan covers